nadar71/EarthquakeWatchdog/README.md

 # EarthquakeWatchdog
 <!-- [![Release](https://img.shields.io/github/release/EarthquakeWatchdog/EarthquakeWatchdog.svg?style=flat-square)](https://github.com/nadar71/EarthquakeWatchdog/releases)-->

-With this free app you can explore earthquakes happens around the world, given by [USGS.gov](https://earthquake.usgs.gov/earthquakes/) earthquake service.
+Free app for exploring earthquakes that happens everytime around the world, given by [USGS.gov](https://earthquake.usgs.gov/earthquakes/) earthquake service.
+Check out it on [Google Play](https://play.google.com/store/apps/details?id=com.indiewalk.watchdog.earthquake)!

 **Main features** :

 - list of last earthquakes from 1+ to 6.6+ around the world, till 120 earthquakes contemporarily (selection by date is coming, see below)

-- earthquakes can be recovered for today, 24h, 48h, 1 week, 2 weekΩ
+- earthquakes can be recovered for today, 24h, 48h, 1 week, 2 week and more will coming.

-- show distance of each earthquake from you by gps or with manual localization, that is without using gps or any other localization system
+- show distance of each earthquake from you by gps or by manual localization, that is without using gps or any other localization system

 - fly from earthquake in list to its position on map